PKoopmann/pkoopmann.github.io/wedding-in-progress/explore.md

 3. The [Teylers musuem](https://maps.app.goo.gl/dRj6CbWi6DdeHgoaA) is the **oldest museum** in the Netherlands (we still have to visit it).
 4. Art can be found in the [Frans Hals museum](https://maps.app.goo.gl/TwBUxcAqBWxwSPXRA)
 5. **Fancy coffee** is sold at the [Coffee Habits](https://maps.app.goo.gl/3LtBQaQy2cu1T49C8), which has several branches in Haarlem (also [here](https://maps.app.goo.gl/F7Ytz9Tagw73V2oNA) and very small [here](https://maps.app.goo.gl/2Eof98RQerUdzmuV6)).
 Patrick's favourite, but the espressi are not really in the typical Italian style)
-6. [Romeo'] gives very nice **Neapolitan style sandwiches** - the Italian's might know this, but we recommend everyone else to try it if you have never eaten it.
+6. [Romeo'] gives very nice **Italian style sandwiches** - the Italians might know this, but we recommend everyone else to try it if you have never eaten it.
    Try to Mortadella Special - there are some waiting times but the experience is worth the wait!
 7. If you are looking for other **snacks**: in my (Patrick's) opinion, the best falafels are sold at [Syriously](https://maps.app.goo.gl/irca1mmoGXqSmY9R9), and the best burgers at [Buns of Glory](https://maps.app.goo.gl/FjTber4eA5EgY9Wk6), which also gives you a nice view on the Spaarne.
 8. The [Jopenkerk](https://maps.app.goo.gl/MEnFSkn7kYCN31R17) is a church that has been transformed into a **Brewery** - you can try many variants of the Jopen beer here and also eat some food.
 9. If you are into **beers**, not far from the Jopenkerk is also the [Uiltje bar](https://maps.app.goo.gl/y6YsvX32xccgYgTy5) which has a large selection of beers on tap.
 More in the city center is the Bierlokaal [de Uiver](https://maps.app.goo.gl/nYr5HVxmiPDb7Sox8) which also has many different beers to try on tap.
 10. For the **metalheads**: near the Bavo church, there is the [Wolfhound](https://maps.app.goo.gl/7Xy21hDTd14RQXdy7), an Irish pub that usually plays good music and has nice beers.
 According to a friend, they also do good burgers, but I haven't tried them yet.
 The alternative bar of the city is the [Anti-Bar](https://maps.app.goo.gl/BQ9gWDbL8gjQwRx99), which is near the Uiltje bar mentioned above.
 11. A bit further away from the center, there is also another cathedral which is still used as a Catholic church, confusingly named very similar to the other one: the [St. Bavo cathedral](https://maps.app.goo.gl/jPU82bMiAyPYGvxc6).
 12. The best pizza (Patrick: "I have ever eaten outside of Italy, besides the one my future way makes") is served at the [Piccolo Forno](https://maps.app.goo.gl/ExB1ieoMEymuZNwo7).
 You need to reserve here (the waiting list happens by default, but it doesn't mean you won't get a seat).
 Italians be warned: most pizzerie won't offer you the same quality that you are used to.
 However, Piccolo Forno is the exception.
+13. But hey, you are in The Netherlands.
+Perhaps you want to try also something typical Dutch.
+Then try their "borrel" food (borrel means "aperitivo" in practice): bitterballen, frikandellen, kaastengels and kaas souffle!

 ### Hiking and Cycling around Haarlem